Nonstop (band)

 Nonstop was a Portuguese girl group, created through TV reality-competition show Popstars, in 2001.
 Nonstop achieved notable success with their debut album, Nonstop, and single, "Ao Limite Eu Vou".

-Songwriter and producer Eliot Kennedy - who had previously worked with bands like the Spice Girls and Take That - once said "they are probably the best group I have worked with.
+Songwriter and producer Eliot Kennedy, who had previously worked with bands like the Spice Girls and Take That, once said "they are probably the best group I have worked with.
 Their voices are so good!"

 Becoming Popstars

-Following its success in Australia, Germany and the U.K, the dream catcher reality-show Popstars arrives to Portugal via SIC in 2001, looking to create a five-piece girl group.
+Following its success in Australia, Germany and the U.K, the dream catcher reality-show Popstars arrived in Portugal via SIC in 2001, looking to create a five-piece girl group.

-Over twelve hundred girls attended auditions, held in the cities of Coimbra, Porto, Faro and Lisbon, with hopes of securing a spot in the band.
+Over 1,200 girls attended auditions, held in the cities of Coimbra, Porto, Faro and Lisbon, with hopes of securing a spot in the band.

 During auditions in Faro, Liliana Almeida saw her participation be denied due to age restrictions - she was only 17.
 Almeida would eventually make it to the last day of auditions in Lisbon, which coincided with her 18th birthday.

-By April 4 2001, the five finalists had been chosen: Andrea Soares, Ana Rita Reis, Fátima Sousa, Kátia Moreira, and Liliana Almeida were to become Portugal's Popstars.
-Nonstop was born.
+By April 4 2001, the five finalists had been chosen: Andrea Soares, Ana Rita Reis, Fátima Sousa, Kátia Moreira and Liliana Almeida were to become Portugal's Popstars.
+The girls named themselves Nonstop.